PART 46: OUT OF TIME

 “Oh, pardon me, big difference.
 What would your mother have to say about all this, I wonder?”

 Carrie lifted her arm, pointing at him.
-“Oh no. Don’t you dare, don’t you DARE bring her into this!”
+“Oh no. Don’t you dare, don’t you DARE bring her into this.”

 Carrie was next to him in two strides, arm raised as if to strike him.
 “My MOTHER…” She stood still, then brought her arm down.
 “Was a time traveler,” she admitted.
 “Brought back from the future, she was left at an orphanage when she was very young.
 Adopted, and brought inconspicuously into society, she eventually met and married my father.
 They then had me.
 In this timeline.
 Which is, in a nutshell, the reason why I’ve become what I am.
 My hands are tied.”

 A tear trickled from Carrie’s eye, but Frank forced down his instinct to apologize.
 He had to keep pushing her.
 Hell, maybe every time she’d pushed at him, he should have been pushing back.
-“So?”
+“So?” he demanded.

 “Who says she had to disappear?”